MicrosoftDocs/Devices-docs/surface-hub/surface-hub-3-security.md

 #### Simultaneous Multi-Threading (SMT)

 Commonly known as hyperthreading in Intel processors, SMT allows a single physical CPU core to execute multiple threads concurrently.
 This can improve performance in multi-threaded applications.
 However, there are specific scenarios where you might want to control the SMT setting.
-Some vulnerabilities, like certain speculative execution side-channel attacks (for example, L1 Terminal Fault, MDS vulnerabilities), can potentially exploit SMT to access sensitive data.
+Some vulnerabilities, like speculative execution side-channel attacks (for example, L1 Terminal Fault, MDS vulnerabilities), can potentially exploit SMT to access sensitive data.
 Disabling SMT can mitigate the risk associated with these vulnerabilities, although at the cost of some performance.
 SMT is enabled by default.

 #### IPv6 for PXE Boot

-If your network infrastructure and security controls are primarily designed around IPv4 and are not yet fully equipped to handle IPv6 traffic securely, enabling IPv6 for PXE boot could introduce vulnerabilities.
-This is because IPv6 might bypass some of the existing security controls that are set up for IPv4.
+If your network infrastructure and security controls are primarily designed around IPv4 and still need to be fully equipped to handle IPv6 traffic securely, enabling IPv6 for PXE boot could introduce vulnerabilities.
+This is because IPv6 might bypass some of the existing security controls for IPv4.

 While enabling IPv6 for PXE boot aligns with the broader industry move towards IPv6 adoption, it's essential to ensure that the network infrastructure, security controls, and operational practices are all equipped to handle IPv6 securely.
 If not, it might be safer to keep IPv6 for PXE boot disabled until those measures are in place.

 #### Alternate Boot & USB Boot

-The ability to boot from another source, such as a USB or Ethernet device, provides flexibility for system recovery but can also introduce vulnerabilies:
+The ability to boot from another source, such as a USB or Ethernet device, provides flexibility for system recovery but can also introduce vulnerabilities:

-- **Unauthorized Operating Systems**: If alternate boot is enabled, an attacker with physical access to the device could boot the system using an unauthorized operating system from a USB drive.
+- **Unauthorized Operating Systems**: If Alternate boot is enabled, an attacker with physical access to the device could boot the system using an unauthorized operating system from a USB drive.
 This could bypass the security controls of the primary OS.
 - **Data Extraction**: An attacker could boot from an external device to a system that allows direct access to the internal storage, potentially extracting sensitive data.
 - **Malware Installation**: Booting from an untrusted source could introduce malware, rootkits, or other malicious software at the system level.